LAPKT-dev/LAPKT-public/README.md

 5. REQUIREMENTS
 ==============

-lwaptk requires the following libraries:
+LAPKT requires the following libraries:
 	* boost::program_options
 	* varjudy

-In order to compile lwaptk, we recommend need g++ 4.6 or better.
+In order to compile LAPKT, we recommend need g++ 4.6 or better.
 However, any compiler able to handle both boost libraries and C++0x standard new features, should also be usable (we have been able to compile it under Visual Studio 2010 and llvm).